- Rational Approaches to Healing

 We break ourselves all day; we fix ourselves all night….or not.

-If my clients are representative of the general population, half the U.S.A. is lying awake in their beds for long periods of time between 1 and 4 in the morning.
+If my clients are representative of the general population, one third of the U.S.A. is lying awake in their beds for long periods of time between 1 and 4 in the morning.
 A good place to begin resolving any imbalance is with Lifestyle Compensations.
 Fix the foundations first; otherwise you are applying patches to a crumbling foundation.

 Good sound sleep is CRITICAL for health BECAUSE we repair when we sleep.
 AND we NEED to repair.
 Taking sleeping aides has been shown to cause cognitive impairment and other undesirable outcomes (see Phactoids below).
 Good sleep means